day8/re-frame/README.md

 Ask a Systems Theorist, and they'll tell you that a system has **parts** and **interconnections**.

-Human brains tend to focus first on the **parts**, and then, later, maybe **interconnections**.
+Human brains tend to focus first on the **parts**, and then, later, maybe on **interconnections**.
 But we know better, right?
 We know interconnections are often critical to a system.
 "Focus on the lines between the boxes" we lecture anyone kind enough to listen (in my case, glassy-eyed family members).